baskargroup/MicroGen3D/README.md

 ## 🧪 Pretrained Config Variants

-To use other pretrained weights or datasets, you can copy the example configurations below into your `config_train.yaml` file.
-But before doing so, ensure you have downloaded the corresponding pretrained weights and dataset files as described earlier.
+To use other pretrained weights or datasets, copy the example configurations below into your `config_train.yaml` file.
+Before doing so, ensure that you have downloaded the corresponding pretrained weights and dataset files as described earlier.

-Only change the following fields for each pretrained weights and dataset.
-All other parameters can remain the same unless you want to tune them.
+Only update the fields related to the pretrained weights and dataset paths; all other parameters can remain unchanged unless you wish to fine-tune them.

 ---